Noise

 View on concept map

 Noise is random variation in data that is not explained by the underlying pattern or model — the unpredictable fluctuations around the true signal.
-Distinguishing signal from noise is the core challenge of data analysis.
+Distinguishing noise from signal is the core challenge of data analysis — in fields from medical imaging to financial markets, correctly identifying random variation prevents costly overreaction to meaningless fluctuations.

 Definition